gerbera/gerbera/doc/supported-devices.rst

 Automatic Device Detection
 --------------------------

-With each Upnp request a device sends its signature which is used by gerbera to assign special functionality to the response.
+With each UPnP request a device sends its signature which is used by gerbera to assign special functionality to the response.
 The automatic detection supports the following devices and software:

 - StandardUPnP (all devices sending signature UPnP/1.0)